SlavyanDesu/BocchiBot/README.md

 After that scan the QR code using your WhatsApp apps in your phone!

 # Features
+If you want to unlock premium commands, please contact me~
 |  Sticker Maker  | Availability |
 | :-------------: | :----------: |
 | Send image      |      ✔️      |